Enthalpy: Open systems

 In thermodynamic open systems, mass (of substances) may flow in and out of the system boundaries.
 The first law of thermodynamics for open systems states: The increase in the internal energy of a system is equal to the amount of energy added to the system by mass flowing in and by heating, minus the amount lost by mass flowing out and in the form of work done by the system:

 where U_{in} is the average internal energy entering the system, and U_{out} is the average internal energy leaving the system.

 The region of space enclosed by the boundaries of the open system is usually called a control volume, and it may or may not correspond to physical walls.
 If we choose the shape of the control volume such that all flow in or out occurs perpendicular to its surface, then the flow of mass into the system performs work as if it were a piston of fluid pushing mass into the system, and the system performs work on the flow of mass out as if it were driving a piston of fluid.
-There are then two types of work performed: flow work described above, which is performed on the fluid (this is also often called pV work), and shaft work, which may be performed on some mechanical device such as a turbine or pump.
+There are then two types of work performed: flow work described above, which is performed on the fluid (this is also often called pV work), and mechanical work (shaft work), which may be performed on some mechanical device such as a turbine or pump.